-3sc fund LifeLine to deliver our Award-winning Vision, Identity, Purpose mentoring for young people in year 10 who are at risk of becoming NEET in schools in Tower Hamlets.
+3SC fund LifeLine to deliver our Award-winning Vision, Identity, Purpose mentoring for young people in year 10 who are at risk of becoming NEET in schools in Tower Hamlets.
 The programme runs from September 2011 - October 2015

-LifeLine became a subcontractor of the Work Programme on behalf of A4e, who are co-financed funded by ESF, the DWP, and the Mayor of London.
-Delivery of this mandatory programme to residents of the London Boroughs of Havering, Redbridge and Barking & Dagenham commenced in 2011.
+LifeLine is subcontracted to deliver the Work Programme on behalf of A4e, who are co-financed funded by ESF, the DWP, and the Mayor of London.
+Delivery of this mandatory programme to residents of the London Boroughs of Havering, Redbridge and Barking & Dagenham runs from June 2011 - March 2018

-Croydon Council have commissioned LifeLine to deliver three evidence based parenting programme 'Strengthening Families Strengthening Communities' on behalf of the Race Equality Foundation within Children's Centres in the Borough.
+Croydon Council have commissioned LifeLine to deliver the evidence based parenting programme 'Strengthening Families Strengthening Communities' on behalf of the Race Equality Foundation within Children's Centres in the Borough.

 Department of Health